OneBusAway/onebusaway-gtfs-modules/docs/onebusaway-gtfs-transformer-cli.md

 This strategy applies two main functions:

-  * **Retain Function**: retains **up** all stops, trips, and routes that are located inside the defined polygon, then the algorithm automatically applies a retain **down** to these entities.
+  * **Retain Function**: retains **up** all stops, trips, and routes that are located inside the defined polygon.

+  The algorithm starts by applying retain up to each entity, traversing the entity dependency tree.
+Starting from the stop, retain up is applied to the stop_times referencing this stop, then to the trips, and so on.

+  Once the base of the entity tree is reached, it automatically applies retain **down** to all the traversed entities.
+Therefore, all the trips of the route and then all the stop_times of each trip will be tagged as **retain**.

   * **Remove Function**: any entities not retained within the polygon are removed.

-This strategy ensures that the GTFS output only contains data relevant to the geographical area concerned.
+This strategy ensures that the GTFS output retains only the entities directly or indirectly linked to the geographical area concerned.

 **Parameters**: